gavinlyonsrepo/raspberrypi_tempmon/README.md

 The test request consists in calculation of prime numbers up to a value of 20000.
 All calculations are performed using 64-bit integers.
 4 worker threads are created.
 The number of test runs is passed on command line as integer max 50 min 2.
-CPU temperature and freq are recorded for eahc test run and are outputed to a csv file, called stresslog.csv . sample output = test run num, CPU temp, CPU usage.
+CPU temperature and freq are recorded for each test run and are outputed to a csv file, called stresslog.csv . sample output = test run num, CPU temp, CPU usage.

 ```sh